Developer Guidelines

 Payload size

-For most CDQ's endpoints, the maximum acceptable payload size of the request is set to 10 MB.
+For most CDQ endpoints, the maximum acceptable payload size of the request is 10 MB.

-Exceptions from this limit are gathered in below table:
+Exceptions from this limit are gathered in the table below:

 EndpointRequest Size